ebourg/StrataDocs/guide/concepts/calculation_flow.md

 It may be useful to inspect the results of this stage in advance of a long-running calculation job to check for market data errors before executing the calculations.

-This stage is implemented by `MarketDataFactory` in the method `buildCalculationEnvironment`.
+This stage is implemented by `MarketDataFactory` in the method `buildCalculationMarketData`.

 ## Scenario building